 - Test out the Amazon Attribution beta.
 This beta provides insights into inbound Amazon traffic when driven from platforms outside of Amazon—for example, D2C site, Facebook, or Google.
 By doing this, Amazon stakeholders and advertisers can measure the efficacy of driving traffic into Amazon and determine if it makes sense to in lieu of driving to a non-eCommerce site (i.e. CPG) or compare the ROAS against D2C eCommerce benchmarks.
 Of course, there are always risks when giving third parties access to your client data.
 Marketers must weigh the pros and cons of doing so in order to determine if this is the right tactic for them.

 Being able to measure digital marketing insights across channels equips marketers to evaluate their success on KPIs that have a bigger business impact.
-Contact Rise so our experts can take a look at your Amazon program and help to determine the true potential it can drive.
+Fill out the form so our experts can take a look at your Amazon program and help to determine the true potential it can drive.